-We continue to provide food, medicines, and weekly health visits to all the children enrolled in POL’s Arms Reach Care (ARC) program in Lusaka, Zambia.
+We continue to provide food, medicines, and weekly health visits to all the children enrolled in our pediatric HIV/AIDS care program in Lusaka, Zambia.
 The addition of a high protein soya supplement (particularly for very sick children), has accelerated their weight-gain process.
 The soya supplement is now a regular component of the food package.

 2. Testing and Care

-We have 200 HIV positive children enrolled and all children have been tested for HIV.
-Out of this total of 200 children, about 64% are on ARV’s.
+We have 200 HIV positive children enrolled and out of these about 64% of teh children are on ARV’s.
 This highlights the need to provide all the children with food, medicines and weekly visits by the health care worker/Nurse and to provide continuous monitoring of the health and medication regimen of the children on ARV’s.

 3. School and Learning

 All children eligible for school are attending school and learning.

 4. Monitoring and Care